khazali/IndexServer/README.md

 java -jar --enable-preview IndexServer.jar
 ```

 After run, you can send the requests to the default port of 54543.
+Pressing Ctrl+C will stop the execution.